GlenRios/HexAI/README.md

 # HexAI
 HexAI is an autonomous player for the strategic board game HEX, developed in Python as part of an Artificial Intelligence project.
+It leverages Monte Carlo Tree Search (MCTS) with the UCT policy to explore the game tree and make decisions within a strict time limit.
+A key optimization includes immediate winning‑move detection to ensure victory opportunities are never missed.
+Designed for automated tournaments, HexAI is fast, efficient, and seamlessly integrates with the provided base class structure.